jeswr/blog/raw-posts/research-topics.md

 ## Say goodbye to the cloud and hello to the dataspace

 Don't write apps and code agains servers - write them against data instead.

+## Model response (may be applicable to Web Agents WG)

+One feature that has supported the Web to scale is having publically cacheable resources.
+I recommend standardising an HTTP interface that can be used to `GET` responses from LLMs in a way that allows these responses to be stored in DNS caches.

+For responses that require payment - e.g. because of the size of the model needed to answer the query - then there should be a redirect flow to "unlock" the link and then keep the response cached and public.

+## Standard for making per-request payments to LLM providers (may be applicable to Web Agents WG)

+So that services relying on those LLMs need to implement the standard rather than create custom flows and deals for each LLM service.

+## LLM metadata for discovery (may be applicable to Web Agents WG)

+Presumably products that use LLMs - such as cursor - need to manually curate the list of LLMs that they are using in their product.
+As the number of LLMs that are available proliferates, it may be better for LLMs to provide a `.well-known` description to identify the capabilities, cost and usage mechansim.